SolverStoppingJulia/Stopping.jl/README.md

     end

     return stp
-end #end of function newton
+end
 ```
-Now, we can call the algorithm with our Stopping:
+Finally, we can call the algorithm with our Stopping:
 ```
 stop_nlp = newton(stop_nlp)
 ```